bent-rasmussen/eff-fx/README.md

 # eff-fx
 Experiments using the Nessos/Eff algebraic effects library.

+The code is in a state of flux and is currently mostly my developer notes/experiments.

 ## Ideas
 Idea: use a source generator to create effects from an interface